 Once a kernel pops, it's telling us that a popping frenzy is about to begin.

-Then, with one hand on the lid and the other hand holding the handle of the pan, gently shake (or slide) the pan back and forth.
-The pan should only be moving about 4-5 inches back and forth.
+While holding both the lid and the handle of your pan, gently shake (or slide) the pan back and forth.

 When is the popcorn done?